|1 or 2 Years Part-time

 Candidates must have the following:

-- A Primary Degree in a relevant health care discipline* or an equivalent qualification and experience in to be approved by the Programme Team;
+- A primary degree in a relevant health care discipline* or an equivalent qualification and work experience to be approved by the Programme Team;

-- In some exceptional circumstances candidates, by virtue of their training and experience may, at the discretion of the Programme Team, be deemed suitable for entry to the programme.
+- In some exceptional circumstances, candidates, by virtue of their training and experience may, at the discretion of the Programme Team, be deemed suitable for entry to the programme under Recognition of Prior Learning (RPL).
 Such candidates may be requested to undergo an interview.

 Fitness to Practise